-This is a description of exactly what the CO has to do if the ME2 1S2F is newly "out of the box" and the CO wishes to configure the device for secure operations in FIPS-compliant mode.
+This is a description of exactly what the CO has to do if the ME3-24 is newly "out of the box" and the CO wishes to configure the device for secure operations in FIPS-compliant mode.

 - 1. Enable FIPS-compliant mode - 2.
 Change the default settings when configuring the module for the first time.
 This includes default co, admin, and view passwords, default NEK and NAK, and default WPA2-PSK key. - 3.
 Configure the module in accordance with guidance found in the CO Guidance documents. - 4.
 Enforce a strong password policy and change passwords on a regular basis. - 5.
 Secure upgrade using USB storage as needed. - 6.
 Inspect module regularly for damage, intrusion, and tampering. - 7.
 Assure that the module is installed in a secure location in a secure manner. - 8.
 Assure that access to the module is restricted to authorized personnel. - 9.
 Use a trusted host for remote administration and monitoring. - 10.
 Inspect newly arrived modules. - 11.
-Verify that the software installed is FIPS-compliant. - 12.
+Verify that the firmware installed is FIPS-compliant.
+This may be verified by observing a magenta blinking pattern on the module's LED every five seconds or by checking the "FIPS Supported" and "FIPS Enabled" fields in the BreadCrumb Detail panel of the BClCommander network management application. - 12.
 Zeroize all cryptographic keys prior to terminating a network configuration. - 13.
 Zeroize unit before sending to factory for repairs. - 14.
 Ensure that the shared secret key is given only to trusted Users. - 15.
-Ensure that all keying operations (NAK, NEK, and WPA2-PSK keys) are performed over a direct Ethernet connection to the ME2 1S2F BreadCrumb® being configured.
+Ensure that all keying operations (NAK, NEK, and WPA2-PSK keys) are performed over a direct Ethernet connection to the ME3-24 BreadCrumb® being configured.